labeveryday/linkvault-mcp-server/README.md

 Amazon Q: "Great!
 I've saved the article to your bookmarks."
 [Amazon Q calls store_url() behind the scenes]

-You: "Show me my machine learning bookmarks"
+You: "Show me my Chrome bookmarks"

-Amazon Q: "Here are your bookmarks in the Machine Learning category:"
+Amazon Q: "Here are your Chrome bookmarks:"
-[Amazon Q calls list_bookmarks_by_category() behind the scenes and displays results]
+[Amazon Q calls list_chrome_bookmarks() behind the scenes and displays results]

-You: "Delete the bookmark for example.com"
+You: "Import the third bookmark into my Research category"

-Amazon Q: "I've deleted the bookmark for example.com from your collection."
+Amazon Q: "I've imported the bookmark into your Research category."
-[Amazon Q calls delete_bookmark() behind the scenes]
+[Amazon Q calls import_chrome_bookmark() behind the scenes]
 ```

 ## Data Storage

 - CLI mode: JSON file at `~/Documents/github/linkvault-mcp-server/data/url_database.json`
 - MCP mode: SQLite database at `~/Documents/github/linkvault-mcp-server/data/bookmarks.db`

+## Browser Integration

+LinkVault supports integration with web browsers to import and manage bookmarks:

+### Chrome Integration

+- Lists bookmarks from all Chrome profiles on your system
+- Preserves folder structure from Chrome
+- Supports filtering by folder path
+- Works on macOS, Windows, and Linux
+- Handles multiple profiles and combines results

 ## MCP Tool Reference